 Vice President for Commercial Sales

-As vice president for commercial sales, Timur oversees uShip’s inside sales team around its LTL product.
+As vice president for commercial sales, Timur oversees a growing inside sales team focused on uShip’s LTL marketplace that directly connects business shippers with LTL carriers.
 Prior to taking over this role in early 2014, Timur was vice president of commercial products, where he led the development of uShip’s commercial offerings, including Truckload, LTL, Carrier and PRO products.
 Timur brings over 10 years of logistics industry experience, working for 2 of the top 5 third party logistics companies in the US.
 Most recently, Timur was founder of Loadio.com, “the LinkedIn for freight professionals.”
 Prior to that, he was Director of Product Management for Echo Global Logistics, where he led the design and development of Echo’s LTL TMS, launched MyFreight.com, and was instrumental in the company’s growth from startup to IPO on the NASDAQ in 2009.
 Timur also held sales and analyst roles with CH Robinson Worldwide, Anixter, and Tranzact Technologies.
 He began his career at Honda Logistics’ subsidiary Midwest Express, where he implemented the use of an inbound automotive supply chain optimization system, and also developed and launched an online application for tracking in-transit inventory.
 Timur holds a bachelor’s degree in Operations Management from The Ohio State University, and a Master of Engineering Management degree from Northwestern University.

 Vice President for Human Resources